logseq/awesome-logseq/README.md

 ## Plugins

+- [logseq-plugin-heatmap](https://github.com/pengx17/logseq-plugin-heatmap) By pengx17 - Activity heatmap based on Journal Pages
+- [logseq-plugin-random-tools](https://github.com/pengx17/logseq-plugin-random-tools) By pengx17 - Add some enhancements to Logseq, like word counting and showing image in fullscreen

 ## Workflows and Innovations

 - [Lupin](https://github.com/akhater/Lupin) By akhater - Supercharge LogSeq with this Telegram chatbot - Flashcards | Brainmaps | Hypothesis Annotations | Quick entries | TODO | Bookmarks | Images upload and more